algorithmica-org/algorithmica/content/english/hpc/complexity/levels.md

 You get especially frustrated if you had a competitive programming experience.
 You won't get to solve these type of problems, even if they asked them on an interview.
 To solve them, you need other type of qualifications.
 Asymptotically optimal algorithm already exists, you need to optimize the constant factor.
 Unfortunately, only a handful of universities teach that.

-## The Hierarchy of Optimization
+## The Levels of Optimization

 Programmers can be put in several "levels" in terms of their software optimization abilities:

-1. "Newbie".
+0. "Newbie".
 Those who don't think about performance at all.
 They usually write in high-level languages, sometimes in declarative / functional languages.
 Most "programmers" stay there (and there is nothing wrong with it).
-2. "Undergraduate student".
+1. "Undergraduate student".
 Those who know about Big O notation and are familiar with basic data structures and approaches.
 LeetCode and CodeForces folks are there.
 This is also the requirement in getting into big companies — they have a lot of in-house software, large scale, and they are looking for people in the long term, so asking things like programming language.
-3. "Graduate student".
+2. "Graduate student".
 Those who know that not all operations are created equal; know other cost models such as external memory model (B-tree, external sorting), word model (bitset,) or parallel computing, but still in theory.
-4. "Professional developer".
+3. "Professional developer".
 Those who know actual timings of these operations.
 Aware that branch mispredictions are costly, memory is split into cache lines.
 Knows some basic SIMD techniques.
-5. "Performance engineer".
+4. "Performance engineer".
 Know exactly what happens inside their hardware.
 Know the difference between latency and bandwidth, know about ports.
 Knows how to use SIMD and the rest of instruction set effectively.
 Can read assembly and use profilers.
+5. "Intel employee".
+Knows microarchitecture-specific details.
+This is outside of the purview of normal engineers.

-In this book, we expect that the average reader is somewhere around stage 2, and hopefully by the end of it will get to 5.
+In this book, we expect that the average reader is somewhere around stage 1, and hopefully by the end of it will get to 4.

 You should also go through these levels when designing algorithms.
 First get it working in the first place, then select a bunch of reasonably asymptotically optimal algorithm.
 Then think about how they are going to work in terms of their memory operations or ability to execute in parallel (even if you consider single-threaded programs, there is still going to be plenty of parallelism inside a core, so this model is extremely ), and then proceed toward actual implementation.
 Avoid premature optimization, as Knuth once said.